PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 Meanwhile, many disappointed fans began downrating the game on Metacritic, resulting in a crash in the score from 8.5 to 3.7 in less than a week.

 The same day, YouTuber booboo likes dagons uploaded a prank call to Volvo’s customer service asking about the release of Diretide (shown below).
 In the first 24 hours, the video accumulated over 198,000 views and 1,000 comments.

 On November 2nd, Forbes published an article about the controversy, which criticized Valve’s lack of communication with its player base.
 Also, redditor thisjourneyends submitted a post to the /r/DotA2 subreddit, which scolded the game’s player base for harassing Volvo and Valve employees about the game.
-The same day, Dota 2 developer Matthew Bailey even claimed to have been targeted with harassing calls to his personal phone number over the issue.
+The same day, Matthew Bailey, a patch analyst for Dota 2, even claimed to have been targeted with harassing calls to his personal phone number over the issue.

 On November 3rd, user down_limit released skin for Io (Dota hero) called “GIVE DIRETIDE TO IO”.
 It received over ten thousand votes in a matter of two days, making it one of the highest rated submissions in the history of Dota workshop.
 It usually takes months for a submission to reach that amount of votes, while most of them never even reach it.
 Number of votes are still rising.

 On November 8th, Dota 2 team wrote a blog post named “Not My Best Work” where they announced that they will be releasing Diretide in 2013 after all, as a part of major patch update.
 They also discussed few other things such as why they didn’t release Diretide or communicate with their fan base for last few months.

 On November 8th, user down_limit changed the name of submission from “GIVE DIRETIDE TO IO” to “(づ｡◕‿◕｡)づ THANKS VALVE”.